 Wisdom From The Top

-From Guy Raz comes a chance to slide your chair into boardrooms, C-suites, and the quarters of top brass.
-Wisdom From the Top brings listeners into conversations with the leaders helming today’s most powerful corporations and organizations, offering direct access to the secrets, mistakes, regrets, and wins that define modern leadership.
+From Guy Raz, Wisdom From The Top brings listeners into conversations with leaders helming today’s most powerful corporations and organizations, offering direct access to the secrets, mistakes, regrets, and wins that define modern leadership.
 For more, go to LuminaryPodcasts.com.

 The Tim Ferriss Show